 - Funding the work

-For buildings either built or modified from 1994 onwards the Ministry’s remediation programme will address any occurrences of weathertightness failure in such buildings.
+For buildings either built or modified between 1994 and 2005, the Ministry’s remediation programme will address any occurrences of weathertightness failure in such buildings.
 However, all buildings will be dealt with on a case by case basis.

 Weathertightness failure happens when water gets past the external cladding of a building.
 The failure is often a localised matter such as: